Petka17/npm-ts-package-template/README.md

-# Template for npm package with typescript and jest
+# A template for a npm package with typescript and jest

 ## Initial steps